Luhof/Thomas-was-a-clone/README.md

-# Thomas was a Clone
+# Thomas was a Clone (work in progress)
+IMAC 2017 (1st year) OpenGL2 student project <br/>
-A clone of the popular indie game Thomas Was Alone
+A clone of the popular indie game Thomas Was Alone.<br/>
+-> makefile provided is working with mac OSX.
+Please use another one if you are on an UNIX os !

 ##Tech used
+- OpenGL2
-- OpenGL
+- SDL
 - C
 - Sweat

+###done
+- Collision system and basic physics (jumps, gravity)
+- Draw engine
+- Xbox360 controller support

 ###todo
-- Meilleure organisation (tout ce qui se draw dans draw.c)
 - Dessiner murs dans une liste ou calloc.
 - Plusieurs bonhommes, on en joue qu'un à la fois, fonction pour changer le perso joueur.
 - Condition de fin (position finale)